Total sends fire-fighting ships near N.Sea gas leak

 Analysts said the French oil major could face costs of up to $10 billion if its North Sea gas leak leads to an explosion and nearly $3 billion if it takes months to fix.

-However, Jefferies bank said the data that had emerged on the spill had "further convinced us that the spill consequences should be less than the most pessimistic market estimates and hence that the US$9.7 billion sell-off in the stock since Monday is overdone."
+However, Jefferies securities and investment bank said in a research note that data that had emerged on the spill, which "has further convinced us that the spill consequences should be less than the most pessimistic market estimates and hence that the US$9.7 billion sell-off in the stock since Monday is overdone".

-(Additional reporting by Oleg Vukmanovic and Karolin Schaps in London, Sybille de La Hamaide in Paris, and Gwladys Fouche in Oslo; Editing by Jane Baird)
+(Additional reporting by Henning Gloystein and Karolin Schaps in London and Sybille de La Hamaide in Paris; Editing by Jane Baird)